Thelymitra grandiflora

-Thelymitra grandiflora, commonly called the giant sun orchid, is a species of orchid that is endemic to South Australia.
+Thelymitra grandiflora, commonly called giant sun orchid, is a species of orchid that is endemic to South Australia.
 It has a single large, erect, linear to lance-shaped leaf and up to forty large, dark metallic to greenish blue flowers with darker veins.

 Description

 Thelymitra grandiflora is a tuberous, perennial herb with a single erect, fleshy, channelled, dark green, linear to lance-shaped leaf 250-400 mm long and 25-35 mm wide.
 Up to forty dark metallic to greenish blue flowers with darker veins, 30-40 mm wide are arranged on a flowering stem 300-1000 mm tall.
 The sepals and petals are 15-20 mm long and 6-7 mm wide.
 The column is white to cream-coloured, 6-7 mm long and about 5 mm wide.
 The lobe on the top of the anther is pale brown with a yellow tip, strongly curved with a shallow notch and irregular teeth.
 The side lobes have mop-like tufts of white hairs on their ends.
 The flowers are insect pollinated and open in warm weather.
 Flowering occurs from September to December.